samuel-wechsler/OpenAccessETH/readme.md

 ## Proof of Concept
 The efficacy of the scraper module (`scraper.py`) was validated through detailed testing of each function using a manageable subset of URLs.
 The results of these tests are documented in `test.py` and are summarized below:

-**Check: get_department_links**
+Check: get_department_links
-  - Outcome: No duplicate department URLs were found.
+  - No duplicate department urls found.
-  - Validation: The number of department links matched expectations.
+  - Correct number of departments.

-**Check: get_years**
+Check: get_years
-  - Outcome: No duplicate year links were found.
+  - No duplicate year links found.
-  - Validation: The number of year links was correct.
+  - Correct number of years.

-**Check: get_semester**
+Check: get_semester
-  - Outcome: No duplicate semester links were found.
+  - No duplicate semester links found.
-  - Validation: The number of semesters matched expectations.
+  - Correct number of semesters.

-**Check: get_lectures**
+Check: get_lectures
-  - Outcome: No duplicate lecture links were found.
+  - No duplicate lecture links found.
-  - Validation: The number of lectures was correct.
+  - Correct number of lectures.

-**Check: get_course_catalogue**
+Check: get_course_catalogue
-  - Outcome: No duplicate courses were found.
+  - No duplicate courses found.
-  - Validation: The number of courses matched expectations.
+  - Correct number of courses.

-These checks confirm the reliability of the scraper module in accurately collecting and processing the required data from the ETH Zurich video portal.
+These tests establish some reliability of the scraper module in collecting and processing data from the indicated sources.